LuiseFreese/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 * Level 4 Mental Models

-Let's have a look which collective believes in our culture (which is then only reflected in corporate cultures and way to often reduced to "individual mindset": What do we people believe in, that they design organizations like this?
+Let's have a look which collective believes in our culture (which is then only reflected in corporate cultures and way to often reduced to "individual mindset"): What do the people believe in, that they design organizations like this?
 Of course, redesigning takes a huge amount of energy (and money) and surely it is easier to keep the status quo than to change.
-But why is this status quo, this broken system tsill om place?
+But why is this status quo, this broken system still in place?
 Because we (or at least enough of us in key posistions) believe in "knowledge is power" instead of "Sharing is Caring".
 The "command and control" approach looks as if it also provides security and predictibility, and although we already know better, we stick to this *ego system* instead of an *eco system*.

 What can we now do about it?
 Make people aware of the broken system that doesn't meet our needs anymore and that forces people into workarounds, unhealthy work ethics and poor connection to their organization.
 Stop trying to fix users when we need to fix this system.